About The Small Loop Show

 and The Small Loop Show

 .
-The pair of shows bring together a group of artists whose work collectively presents a vision of the art object as something rich and vibrant born of cast off materials, the things we are leaving behind.
-The exhibition features sculpture, painting, video and collage by Miyoshi Barosh, Thomas Deininger, Christian Cummings, Amy Drezner, Mark Dutcher, Doug Harvey, Anne Hieronymus, Elisabeth Higgins O'Connor, Robert Larson, John Luckett, Nuttaphol Ma, Stephen McCabe, William Ransom, Dustin Shuler, Don Suggs, Ann Weber, Christine Wertheim, Alexis Zoto, The Institute For Figuring, and China Adams.
+The pair of shows brings together a group of artists whose work collectively presents a vision of the art object as something rich and vibrant born of cast off materials, the things we are leaving behind.
+The exhibition features sculpture, painting, photography, video and collage by Miyoshi Barosh, Thomas Deininger, Christian Cummings, Amy Drezner, Mark Dutcher, Doug Harvey, Anne Hieronymus, Elisabeth Higgins O'Connor, Robert Larson, John Luckett, Nuttaphol Ma, Stephen McCabe, William Ransom, Dustin Shuler, Don Suggs, Ann Weber, Christine Wertheim, Alexis Zoto, The Institute For Figuring, and China Adams.

 featured large-scale works, The Small Loop Show

-The Small Loop Show
+The Loop Shows

-is framed by contemplation on the problems of excess and material waste:
+are framed by contemplation on the problems of excess and material waste:

 In our culture, where unfixable appliances, outdated 3 year-old computers, and throw-aways of all types are the norm, it is hard to deny that we have become disconnected with the idea that material of all kinds, whether plastic, rubber, cotton, aluminum, or gold is fundamentally valuable.
 Woven into this loss of respect for material, is an even more systemic loss of respect for the basic tradition of human, physical labor.